ryputtam/Market-Basket-Analysis/README.md

 **Method**

 Aprior Algorithm is implemented to get the association rules.
-The main property of this algorithm says 'All subsets of a frequent itemset are perfect, but the converse may not be true.
+The main property of this algorithm says 'All subsets of a frequent itemset are frequent, but the converse may not be true.
 With the available data, frequent item sets of n-size(1,2,3,4) are identified with predefined support.
 Later, association rules are generated with predefined confidence set to 90%.

 **Ouput**